Combine care with research opportunities.

 “But it didn’t say why they die at a younger age,” said Kristi Ryan, APRN, who works in pediatric and congenital cardiology at OSF HealthCare Children’s Hospital of Illinois.
 “We started talking about why.
 We thought maybe it’s because those patients have undiagnosed high blood pressure.
 So we started looking into that.
 Why is high blood pressure sometimes undiagnosed?
 We might see a patient once a year for their physical and get one blood pressure test, but is that a good way to evaluate for high blood pressure?”

 Determining the answer will require research.
 Kristi and her colleagues have proposed a formal project to an internal review board (IRB).
 If approved, they’ll receive support to proceed.

 OSF HealthCare encourages its medical Mission Partners to participate in research.
 More than 600 research projects are currently active across the Ministry.

 One unique resource for research is the Jump Trading Simulation & Education Center.
 Jump is a collaboration between OSF HealthCare Saint Francis Medical Center and the University of Illinois College of Medicine Peoria, on the OSF Saint Francis campus in Downtown Peoria.

 “Jump brings research to a whole new level.
 We really have at our fingertips the kind of resources some can only dream about having,” Kristi said.

 One of those dreams that’s real at Jump is virtual reality technology.
-Kristi is currently working with Matthew Bramlett, MD, a pediatric cardiologist at OSF Children’s Hospital who is creating patient hearts within virtual reality.
+Kristi is currently working on creating patient hearts within virtual reality.